hozana/next-translate-routes/README.md

 ## Known issues

-### Middleware with Next >=12.2.0
+### Middleware with watcher (Next >=12.2.0)

-Unfortunately, Next new middleware synthax (stable) is not supported yet, because of what seems to be a Next issue.
+Unfortunately, Next new middleware synthax (stable) has a bug when using a "matcher" and rewrites.
 You can keep track of this issue:

 - [in next-translate-routes repo](https://github.com/hozana/next-translate-routes/issues/19)
 - [in next.js repo](https://github.com/vercel/next.js/issues/39531)

+So if you want to use a middleware with Next >= 12.2.0, you need to remove any watcher option and filter from within the middleware using [conditional statements](https://nextjs.org/docs/advanced-features/middleware#conditional-statements).

+### Domain routing

+Domain routing is not supported yet but should be in the future.
+Any PR to make it work are welcome.

 ## How does it work